colinux/sfPHPUnit2Plugin/README.md

   * **overwrite**: An existing test case is not overwritten by default.
 Overwritting is enabled with this option.
   * **dir**: A subfolder the generated test case should be saved in.
   * **template**: A template name to use for this test.
 Templates files should be placed in "data/sfPHPUnitPlugin/template/<test-type>/"
+  * **plugin**: A plugin name, without base dir (like sfPHPUnit instead of sfPHPUnitPlugin), to generate a test for this plugin.

 ### Examples ###